A Coaching Case Study on Emotional Awareness In Coaching

 The Research thus conducted proves the hypothesis is correct.
 For successful coaching, the coach needs to be aware of his and his client’s present emotional being; Without this emotional awareness no coaching can take place effectively.

 I’m conscious of the fact that this research paper is neither perfect nor comprehensive.
-It’s a humble endeavor to reflect my learning during this course of the coaching agenda.
+It’s a humble endeavor to reflect on my learning during this course of the coaching agenda.

 Note My individual experience I find the following resources helped me to enhance my Self Emotional awareness during coaching.
 The readers are requested to use their self discretion.